Skip to content

 Compliance Officer Approve feature changes for Zone 2 and Zone 3 environments; review regulatory impact of new features; define compliance requirements for high-risk features

-AI Governance Lead Maintain feature catalog; conduct quarterly feature risk assessments; approve time-bound feature exceptions; coordinate with Microsoft on feature availability and restrictions
+AI Governance Lead Maintain feature catalog (commercial + sovereign variants); conduct quarterly feature risk assessments; approve time-bound feature exceptions; coordinate with Microsoft on feature availability and restrictions

-Change Management Team Process feature enablement change requests; track approval workflow; generate feature change audit reports for regulatory examination
+Change Management Team Process feature enablement change requests (forward and reverse); track approval workflow; generate feature change audit reports for regulatory examination

 Security Architect Assess security implications of new features; recommend restrictions for high-risk capabilities; validate compensating controls for approved exceptions